 - Connect with BusyCode and enter your library card and PIN number when prompted.

-- From the login landing page, select either Code Disco or Beard Man's Adventures, then choose an activity, progressing through the tutorials on to the 'Adventures' or 'Challenges' and 'Projects'.
+- From the login page, select either Code Disco or Beard Man's Adventures.
+Then choose an activity, make your way through the tutorials on to the 'Adventures' or 'Challenges' and 'Projects'.

 - Click on the User Guides for help.